StackVista/stackstate-docs/use/alerting/k8s-add-monitors-cli.md

 ## Overview

 StackState provides [monitors out of the box](/use/alerting/k8s-monitors.md), which provide monitoring on common issues that can occur in a Kubernetes cluster.
-It is also possible to configure custom monitors for the metrics collected by StackState or application metrics ingested [from prometheus](/use/metrics/k8s-prometheus-remote-write.md).
+It's also possible to configure custom monitors for the metrics collected by StackState or application metrics ingested [from Prometheus](/use/metrics/k8s-prometheus-remote-write.md).

 ## Steps